Lakejack/Lakejack/README.md

-- 👋 Hi, i'm Lakeem, an IT Professional
+Hi there my name is Lakeem and i'm an IT Professional